sk408/ile_exam/README.md

 ### Taking Practice Exams
 1. Complete `TX-ILE-Practice-Exam.md` (100 questions, 2.5 hours)
-2. Use the interactive app for randomized practice
+2. Use the interactive apps for randomized practice

-### Interactive Application
+### Interactive Applications
+**Option 1: Quick Practice Exam**
 1. Open `interactive/index.html` in any web browser
-2. Navigate through Study Guide, Flashcards, or Practice Exam tabs
+2. Navigate to Practice Exam tab
 3. Select exam length (25, 50, 105, or 200 questions)
 4. Track your time and pacing

+**Option 2: Section-by-Section Quiz**
+1. Open `ILE-Exam-Practice-Quiz/index.html` in any web browser
+2. Choose study mode: by section, random quiz, or review flagged
+3. Answer questions with randomized choices
+4. Flag difficult questions for later review
+5. Track your progress across all 5 sections

 ## 📊 Question Bank Statistics